idangoldman/idan.goldman.work/source/pages/resume.md

 ## Client Work

-In my career, I have worked in small and large companies doing bunch of roles.
+In my career, I have worked in small and large companies doing a bunch of roles.
 From a junior developer, through webmaster, freelancer, frontend developer, web developer, senior frontend developer, and up to team leader.

 While doing those roles doesn't if I were a freelancer or a full-timer I have treated everyone outside the team I was part of as a client.
 Meaning, I was trying to understand my client's needs and serve them with the best version of a solution to their needs.